egbakou/domainverifier-dotnet/README.md

 ### 🔍DnsRecordsVerifier

-The `DnsRecordsVerifier` class is  a service designed to validate whether verification codes are configured in the DNS settings of a given domain name, thereby establishing ownership proof.
+The `DnsRecordsVerifier` class is  a service designed to validate whether verification codes are configured in the DNS settings of a given domain name, thereby proving ownership.

-It has two method `IsTxtRecordValidAsync` and `IsCnameRecordValidAsync` that return true or false wheatear the ownership is verified.
+It has two methods: `IsTxtRecordValidAsync` and `IsCnameRecordValidAsync`, which return true or false depending on whether the ownership is verified.

 #### `async Task<bool> IsTxtRecordValidAsync(string domainName, string verificationCode, TxtRecordSettings? options = null)`